-This configuration example presents how to perform the posture for the remote VPN sessions terminated on ASA.
-The posture will be performed locally by ASA using Cisco Secure Desktop with HostScan module.
-After VPN session is established compliant station will be allowed full network access, non compliant limited one.
+This document describes how to perform the posture for remote VPN sessions terminated on Adaptive Security Appliance (ASA).
+The posture is performed locally by ASA with the use of Cisco Secure Desktop (CSD) with HostScan module.
+After VPN session is established, compliant station are allowed full network access whereas non-compliant station has limited network access.

 Cisco recommends that you have knowledge of these topics: